-Must provide required information for OE - click for more information n shout each managing officer of the
+Must provide required information for OE - click for more information

 Must provide required information about each registrable beneficial owner identified.
 Additional information will be required if a trustee is identified.
 Click for more information

 Must provide required information about each registrable beneficial owner identified or so much of that information as it has been able to obtain.
 Additional information will be required if a trustee is identified.
 Click for more information